Your First Visit

 Please be advised that our practice has “opted out” of participation in the Medicare Program.
 Patients with Medicare coverage are fully responsible for payment of charges incurred at Reynolds Oral & Facial Surgery and claims may not be submitted to Medicare by the patient or our team.
 Medicare limits do not apply to what Reynolds Oral & Facial Surgery may charge for items or services furnished.

 Your initial appointment will consist of a consultation explaining your diagnosis and treatment options.
-At your consultation visit, you will first view a short video and then Dr. Reynolds will review your medical history with you and give you a problem directed examination.
+At your consultation visit, you will first view a short video and then our doctors will review your medical history with you and give you a problem directed examination.
 He will then discuss your personal surgical needs and make the best surgical recommendation for you.
 A pre-operative consultation and physical examination is mandatory for patients undergoing Intravenous (IV) anesthesia for surgery.
 Occasionally, surgery can be performed the same day as the consultation.
 However, a complex medical history or treatment plan will require an evaluation and a second appointment to provide treatment on another day.
 If we have made your appointment for both a consultation and surgery on the same day, do not eat or drink anything, even water, 6 hours prior to your surgery.
 Also see our preoperative instructions for the specific procedure you are scheduled for and the intravenous preoperative instructions.
 IMPORTANT: All patients under the age of 18 years of age must be accompanied by a parent or guardian at the consultation visit.